Rockets of Today

 It’s not uncommon for rockets to have the majority of their problems up top, even though booster stages are more complex and under more stress.
 I’d guess this might be because boosters are a lot easier to test under realistic conditions, and a lot easier to examine the pieces of after a failure.

 Beck has been accused of abusive management.
 As the company grows and matures, he still expects people to work tons of overtime as if it were still a little startup, promising big rewards later for “key contributors”.
 Words like “culture of fear” and “toxic” were used.
 Some of the pressure may be because the company is still losing money every year.
+And it’s unfortunate to hear this about him, because Rocket Lab’s Neutron is probably the only new rocket with a good chance of challenging SpaceX’s near-monopoly dominance of the American launch market, so it would be nice if Beck were someone we could enjoy rooting for against horrible employee abusers like Musk and Bezos.
+But I would rank those two as the current and previous holders of the coveted title of Biggest Asshole In The World, and Beck probably isn’t even in the top hundred yet, so I guess I’m gonna have to root for the Neutron.

-Electron: mass 12.5 t (early ones were lighter), diam 1.2 m, thrust 224 kN, imp 3.4 km/s, electric pump (kerosene), payload 0.3 t (2.4%), cost $20M/t, record 47/1/3 through August 2024.
+Electron: mass 12.5 t (early ones were lighter), diam 1.2 m, thrust 224 kN, imp 3.4 km/s, electric pump (kerosene), payload 0.3 t (2.4%), cost $20M/t, record 51/1/3 (and 3 HASTE) through 2024.